 - Full History and Physical on all new admissions

-- Contact the Hospitalist on call with all admissions, discharges, questions and changes in clinical status.
+- Contact the On-Call Hospitalist with all admissions, discharges, changes in clinical status, and any questions.

-- Write daily Progress Notes (up to 10 progress notes).
-Senior should help if greater than 10 notes
+- Write daily Progress Notes (up to 10 progress notes); senior resident should assist with writing notes if greater than 10 notes

 - Teach medical students

-- Attend daily morning rounds which are conducted by faculty pediatricians from the community.
-As there is a different attending every day for the teaching rounds, residents will be exposed to different styles and perspectives ha
+- Attend daily morning rounds that are conducted by faculty pediatricians from the community; as there is a different attending every day for the teaching rounds, residents will be exposed to different styles and perspectives

 Senior Resident Responsibilities: